BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

+Answer:

+- Agile is better for projects where requirements have to change and where the customers' feedbacks are needed.
+Best for developing a mobile app in which users are involved.

+- Waterfall is better for well defined requirements projects and is best suited for building complex enterprise systems.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

+Answer:

+Quality assurance is a process-oriented approach and focuses on preventing defects.

+Methods to ensure quality assurance:

+- defining clear quality standards
+- regular quality control checks
+- utilizing different testing methodologies.

+Maintaining high standards is crucial because it directly impacts the reliability, usability and the success of the software application thus improving customer satisfaction and help to reduce costs.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?